xlladdins/xll/docs/Excel4MacrosH-P.md

 **Related Functions**

-ADD.LIST.ITEM   Adds an item in a list box or drop-down control on a worksheet or dialog sheet control
+ADD.LIST.ITEM&nbsp;&nbsp;&nbsp;Adds an item in a list box or drop-down control on a worksheet or dialog sheet control

-SELECT.LIST.ITEM   Selects an item in a list box or in a group box
+SELECT.LIST.ITEM&nbsp;&nbsp;&nbsp;Selects an item in a list box or in a group box

 Return to [top](#H)